-Tele2 5G is coming
+Tele2 5G is here

-To build the most reliable, secure and sustainable 5G network
+Building the most reliable, secure and sustainable 5G network

 Greatly increased speeds

-In short, 5G will provide:
+In short, 5G provides:

 - Faster average speeds